Publishing your research

 - Publishing deadlines – Will the deadlines conflict with any other projects or teaching?

 - Costs and payment – Are royalty payments clearly outlined?
 Who will pay for any copyright permissions?
 What will the cost/licensing options be for HE Institutions?
+Do you need to become a member of the ACLS?

 - Format – Will the text be available in print and electronically?
 Will an affordable library e-book model be available and on which platform(s)?
 Will an accessible version of the text be available?